timwillett4/rust_vulkan_samples/README.md

     (use rustup component list to see up to date name)

 # __Build Steps__
-#
+## Windows/OSX/Linux

     cargo build --example [example_name]
 <!-- -->
     cargo run --example [example_name]
-#

 ## Android
     cargo apk build --example [example_name]
 <!-- -->
     cargo apk run --example [example_name]
 # Notes
 * It is not necesarry to do build and run steps seperately
-* 'example_name' can be any one of the sub_directories inside of root example folder
+* 'example_name' can be any one of the root file names inside of root example folder